JoaoRacedo/arn_seq_pipeline/README.md

 ## Usage
 The script has two main options (MULTIPROCESSING and SINGLE PROCESSOR).
 The code for the multiprocessing option is commented in the script.
 To execute the script open a terminal (or command line depending on the OS) and write the following:

-For Mac OS and Linux
+For Mac OS or Linux
 ```bash
 python3 pipeline.py
 ```